driskell/log-courier/docs/log-courier/Configuration.md

 At least one Fileglob must be specified and all matching files for all provided globs will be monitored.

+If IO errors are encountered whilst scanning for files, the first IO error will be logged as a warning by Log Courier and then subsequent scans will ignore IO errors to ensure that the logs are not flooded.
+Each time the configuration is reloaded, IO error detection will be reset, logging only the first IO error again.

 If the log file is rotated, Log Courier will detect this and automatically start harvesting the new file.
 It will also keep the old file open to catch any